5ifar/Instantgram/Instantgram Schema/Database Schema.md

 ***Learning Insight:***

-We dont need a `id` field since we’ll not be referencing it anywhere as a Primary Key and also since essentially all Follows are identical.
+1. We dont need a `id` field since we’ll not be referencing it anywhere as a Primary Key and also since essentially all Follows are identical.
 In Follows table, `follower_id` & `followee_id` fields have a One-way relationship i.e. For example if A follows B it does not mean B follows A. We need to setup a constraint that ensures that we don’t have duplicate follows i.e. A can follow B only once.
 To ensure this we need the `follower_id` and `followee_id` value pairs are unique in Follows table data.
 We'll follow the same approach used in Likes table.
 It will be implemented as a Primary Key Constraint based on the combination of both `follower_id` & `followee_id` fields.
+2. The Users table will act as a Lookup table for the Follows table.

 ***Create Follows Table Query:***